isabella232/primetime.en/help/dynamic-ad-insertion/msapi-topics/ms-at-effectiveness/notvsdk-csat-overview.md

 * Ad pod progress
 * Content pod progress

 The manifest server API assumes that any video player using it meets the minimum requirements.
-See video_player_requirements for more details.
+See [Video Player Requirements](../../msapi-topics/ms-player-req.md) for more details.

 ## Client-side tracking workflow {#section_cst_flow}